Ouwen/hikari/backend/README.md

 public key for decryption.

 ## TODO
-1. Setup Redis table
-2. Setup Notifications table
-3. Setup Docker with docker compose
+1. Setup Docker with docker compose